-The proper tire pressure for your vehicle is referred to as the "cold inflation pressure."
-You will also find this number on the vehicle information placard expressed in both PSI and kilopascals (KPA), the metric measurement used internationally.
+On the Tire and Loading Information Label, the proper tire pressure for your vehicle is listed as Cold Tire Pressure.
+You will find this number expressed in both PSI and kilo-pascals (KPA), the metric measurement used internationally.

 It is difficult to obtain the recommended tire pressure when the tires are not cold.